mindspore-lab/mindcv/README.md

 - Validation while Training

-You may track the validation accuracy during traing by enabling the `--val_while_train` option, e.g.,
+You can also track the validation accuracy during training by enabling the `--val_while_train` option, e.g.,

 ```python
 python train.py --model=resnet50 --dataset=cifar10 \